Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 syntax.
 These days you can also use curved single quotes instead, but figuring out how to type them involves too much effort, so I stick with the backtick-single-quote convention, which is the one you’ll encounter most commonly in the wild.

 Try it yourself!
-C-h f cam/preview-markdown
+C-h f cam/preview-markdown to view the documentation for

-the function cam/preview-markdown
+the function cam/preview-markdown.

 This page of the Emacs Lisp documentation has a very good explanation of docstrings for further reading.